danabo/blog/content/posts/Carnot Cycle.md

 ![](https://www.saburchill.com/physics/images_thermal_physics/Carnot_cycle_05.gif "This animation illustrates the four phases in action.
 To understand the details of what is happening, please refer to the formal definition of each phase in the following sections.
 Source: https://www.saburchill.com/physics/chapters/0124b.html")

-Here is an excellent particle-level simulation of the carnot cycle: https://www.youtube.com/watch?v=M6XQi8eYYNs

 ![](https://www.grc.nasa.gov/www/k-12/airplane/Images/carnot.gif "This diagram shows the four phases with variable amounts of mass applied to the piston.
 In the following sections I go in depth in calculating what those masses should be and how they should change throughout the cycle, since this can be a point of confusion.
 Source: https://www.grc.nasa.gov/www/k-12/airplane/carnot.html")